 As future profits are discounted at risk-free rates in the calculation of Meiji Yasuda Life's EEV, the unwinding of the discounted value at the risk-free rate contributes to the change in the EEV in each period.
-This item includes the release for the first half of fiscal year 2016 of the time value of financial options and guarantees, the cost of required capital, and the allowance for non-financial risks, and investment earnings at the risk-free rate from assets backing the ANW.
+This item includes the release for fiscal year 2017 of the time value of financial options and guarantees, the cost of required capital, and the allowance for non-financial risks, and investment earnings at the risk-free rate from assets backing the ANW.